Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 Everything from our cells to soil quality and ocean life is affected by what’s known as pH (potential hydrogen), or acid-alkaline.
 In our case, pH refers to our body’s fluids and tissues.

 Seven is neutral on the pH scale below.
 Anything above seven is considered alkaline, and below is more acidic.
 Our blood is tightly regulated between 7.25-7.45, and this pH level affects every cell in our body.
-(1)
+(1) [tweet_quote]Did you know?
+Our blood is tightly regulated to a pH scale of 7.25-7.45.[/tweet_quote]

 Our pH levels vary throughout our bodies for many reasons.
 Our bowels and skin are slightly more acidic due to fighting off bacteria, whereas saliva is more alkaline, which helps to protect your enamel.
 Urine is more acidic, especially in the morning when you rid your body of metabolic wastes that have accumulated throughout the night.